 - Add the softened butter and sugar to a separate large bowl or bowl of a stand mixer.
-Beat the softened butter and sugar together, using a stand or hand mixer, until smooth (do not overmix).
+Beat the softened butter and sugar together, using a stand mixer or hand mixer, until smooth.

-- Add in the egg, vanilla, and black food coloring (if using) to the butter and sugar mixture.
+- Add the egg, vanilla, and black food coloring (if using) to the butter and sugar mixture.
 Mix on medium speed until smooth and evenly incorporated.
 If using the black food coloring, the mixture should be very black.
 If not, add a bit more food coloring and mix again.

 Shape and bake the cookies:

 - Remove half of the dough from the fridge.
 Set a large piece of parchment paper on a work surface.
-Very generously sprinkle a work surface with granulated sugar and place the dough on top (see note 3).
-Sprinkle the top of the dough with sugar and roll out to about 1/4 inch thickness.
+Very generously sprinkle the paper with granulated sugar and place the unwrapped dough on top (see note 2).
+Sprinkle the top of the dough with sugar and roll out to about ¼ inch thickness.
 If the dough is too firm to roll out, let sit for 5 minutes and then try again.

 - Using a cookie cutter that is small enough to fit inside the larger circle without touching the sides, cut shapes into the center of each circle and remove the dough from inside.
-(You can bake the center shapes as-is or re-roll it into more circles.)
+(You can bake the center shapes as-is or re-roll them into more circles.)
 If desired, smooth out any rough edges of the cutouts with a butter knife.

-- Repeat with the remaining half of the dough.
-Bake the cookies for 10 – 11 minutes, or until the candy has fully melted and the edges of the cookies are firm to the touch.
+- Repeat steps 2 - 5 with the remaining half of the dough.
+Bake the cookies for 9 - 11 minutes, or until the candy has fully melted and the edges of the cookies are firm to the touch.

 - Leave the cookies on the baking sheet until the candy has solidified, about 10 minutes.
 Remove to a cooling rack to finish cooling.